baked-potata/React-Classes/notes.md

  In this example, the effect will only be run if the `userId` prop changes.
 This is useful for optimizing the performance of your component, as it allows you to avoid unnecessary re-runs of the effect.
  We can also keep the array empty for it to run once at page load only

+A Cleanup function is required in useEffect to get rid of any additional side effects that is being created.
+It is simply a return function with the clean up code.
+But the issue is then we cant use promises inside a useEffect hook. to walk around that we have to create a diffrenent async function inside the useEffect and then pass on a retunr clean up funciton.

+> useEffect takes a function as its parameter.
+If that function returns something, it needs to be a cleanup function.
+Otherwise, it should return nothing.
+If we make it an async function, it automatically retuns a promise instead of a function or nothing.
+Therefore, if you want to use async operations inside of useEffect, you need to define the function separately inside of the callback function,

 ---

 ## API Calls